ChybaYg/Projekt-Krypto/README.md

 Now you are signed in into a storage of user cryptogod.
 There are multiple functions that you can try!

+Note: To see changes in storage you need to click "home" button after applying functions(upload, download or delete)

 --------------------------------------------------------------------------------------------------------------